AYA Methodology

 Structured briefs

-AYA works best when teams provide a clear research brief: audience, context, decision, stimulus, constraints, and what would change based on the answer.
+AYA starts with a research brief: audience, context, decision, stimulus, constraints, success criteria, and what would change based on the answer.
+Strong briefs reduce ambiguity and make the output easier to interpret against the actual buyer decision.

 Responsible interpretation